Thursday, April 30

 This year's theme, We Can Do This: Crafting the Future We Deserve, is rooted in our desire to go beyond simply rehearsing problems and to inspire those gathered to take action that produces real change in the communities that need it most.

-This year’s summit will bring together a diverse group of thought leaders, policymakers, practitioners, activists, and advocates who share a common commitment to addressing the root causes of health and economic disparities.
+This year’s summit brought together a diverse group of thought leaders, policymakers, practitioners, activists, and advocates who share a common commitment to addressing the root causes of health and economic disparities.

-Together, we will engage in robust discussions, share innovative strategies, and forge partnerships aimed at dismantling systemic barriers and fostering inclusive economic growth that prioritizes the well-being of all District of Columbia residents and communities.
+Together, we engaged in robust discussions, shared innovative strategies, and forged partnerships aimed at dismantling systemic barriers and fostering inclusive economic growth that prioritizes the well-being of all District of Columbia residents and communities.

 2026 Health Equity & Economic Justice Summit Vision Statement